rosschapman/internetross/blog.md

 ifExists(prop.name).then(renderName).catch(log);
 ```

-Now basic null checking and *primitive" if/else binaries are replaced with an expressive language for the logical disjunction: proceed this way or that way.
-Logging an error doesn't get us very far from param checking and early returns.
+Here basic null checking and *primitive" if/else binaries are replaced with a more expressive, semantically rich statement for the logical disjunction: proceed this way if success, or that way.

+Now, logging an error doesn't get us very far from param checking and early returns.
 A slightly more interesting example might be something like:

 ```javascript
 const inputExists = x => x !== '';